dupdob/articles/unittests/noncovered.md

 activities.
 I am now in CTO-like positions for 2500 ITs and had the great privilege to work with well-known french experts, as well as lesser-known ones.

-So my opinion is based on things and events  I have experienced first-hand as a developer, things I have seen others struggle or succeed with, problems encountered by teams I have helped as well and views and issues that other experts taught me about.
+So my opinion is based on things and events **I have experienced first-hand** as a developer, things I have seen others struggle or succeed with, problems encountered by teams I have helped as well and views and issues that other experts taught me about.
-And more books than I can recount.
+Basically, I have been through all this sh*t and made most of the mistakes listed here.
 Of course, this dos not imply that I am right, but at least, grant me that I have a comprehensive view of what I am talking about.